As the health care landscape continues to shift, so do the issues confronting employers in the health care industry.

 - privacy and data security

-- staffing recruitment and retention, workforce restructuring, staff turnover, early retirements, and burnout in a waning COVID-19 pandemic world
+- staffing recruitment and retention, workforce restructuring, staff turnover, early retirements, and burnout

 As more states legalize adult-use cannabis, clients seek our advice on cannabis use by employees and workplace drug policies.
 To mitigate the risk of disputes in the workplace, we structure state-of-the-art compliance and reporting programs, promptly investigate allegations of employee misconduct, and provide training to raise awareness and change behavior.
 For clients contemplating a merger or acquisition, we perform labor, employment, and health regulatory due diligence reviews and provide post-merger integration advice.